MaikMichel/dbFlow/docs/concept.md

 > SmartFolderStructure

-To support this concept, a **dbFlow** project must have a certain directory structure. **dbFLow** expects the following directories at the root level of the project itself.
+To support this concept, a **dbFlow** project must have a certain directory structure. **dbFlow** expects the following directories at the root level of the project itself.

 | Folder          | Description
 | --------------- | ---------------------------------------------------